fraziphy/balanced-spiking-network/README.md

 -   `balanced_spiking_network/cli.py`: Provides a command-line interface for running simulations.
 -   `balanced_spiking_network/utilities.py`: Contains utility functions used throughout the package.
 -   `setup.py`:  The installation script for the package.
+-   `LICENSE.txt`: The license file for the project.
 -   `README.md`: Provides an overview of the project and instructions for installation and usage.

 ------------------------------------------------------------------------------------------------------------